julakshah/kinova-cinema-bot/README.md

 - Creating a ros2 package containing both python and C++ nodes
 - Luanching MoveIt2 with the ros2_kortex API

+Please see reflection.md for the full reflection.

 ## Setup

-The setup for this project assumes the system it is being run on is Ubuntu 22.04
+This setup assumes the following system and software requirements.
+If you are missing mediapipe look [HERE](https://pypi.org/project/mediapipe/).
+If you are missing the Kortex API look [HERE](https://github.com/Kinovarobotics/ros2_kortex/tree/humble).

+- Ubuntu 22.04
+- ROS2 Humble
+- Google Mediapipe Python
+- Kinova Kortex API
+- CMake & Colcon

+Make sure to source your ros environment.

 - Source ros2 "**source /opt/ros/humble/setup.bash**"